The GDPR material scope refers to the activities that are within or outside the scope of the instrument, and it is stated in Art.2.

 Useful?
 Embed this infographic on your website.

 To be accurate regarding the full applicability of the GDPR, you need a deep and clear understanding of both scopes.
-In particular, this brief explores the GDPR territorial scope, to help when deciding whether the regulation applies to an organisation or not.
+In particular, this article explores the GDPR territorial scope, to help when deciding whether the regulation applies to an organisation or not.

 In line with Art.
 3, the GDPR applies to: